 Coding SNPs, located within the coding region of a gene, change the amino acid sequence of the gene's protein product.

-Non-coding SNPs, located within the gene's regulatory sequences, change the level of gene expression and, therefore, how much RNA and protein is produced.
+Non-coding SNPs, located within the gene's regulatory sequences, change the timing, location, or level of gene expression.

 - SNPs: Variations on a Theme, a Science Primer from the National Center for Biotechnology Information (NCBI).